-Use the Events tab to configure Motion, Sabotage, and DIO settings.
+Use the Events tab to configure Motion, Sabotage, Analytics and DIO settings.

-Note: Other analytics events that are not available in the camera UI can be configured using CCT.
+Note: Other analytics events, that are not available in the camera UI, can be configured using the Camera Configuration Tool (CCT).

-Caution: The Sarix Modular Camera has multiple camera heads in a single camera.
+Caution: The Sarix Multi Pro Camera has multiple camera heads in a single camera.
 Some settings apply to the camera as a whole; other settings apply to individual heads.
-Certain multi-head camera settings can be set globally for all of the heads.
+Certain multihead camera settings can be set globally for all of the heads.
 Other settings must be set for each individual head.
 When configuring a camera, configure both the global and the individual head settings.